mohanakrishna-arepalli/StudyTech-Genie/README.md

 <img width="1054" alt="Screenshot 2024-05-26 at 4 43 53 PM" src="https://github.com/mohanakrishna-arepalli/StudyTech-Genie/assets/101661844/5c947f51-bb4e-464e-962a-65b880d70311">

 The chatbot integrated into the Focus Timer page is designed to assist users by providing helpful information and resources related to various subjects, specifically tailored for those preparing for the GATE.
+## Key Features

+-Subject-Specific Assistance:
+The chatbot is fed with data related to the GATE CSE syllabus, including topics like Database Management Systems (DBMS) and Computer Networks.
+Users can ask specific questions related to these subjects and receive detailed, accurate responses.

+-Interactive Learning:
+The chatbot provides a conversational way to learn and review important topics.
+It can offer explanations, definitions, and even guide users through complex concepts interactively.

+-Resource Links:
+The chatbot can direct users to additional study materials, resources, and relevant links to aid their preparation.